 Having spent her career largely in the public sector, latterly serving as CEO of the Independent Police Complaints Commission (IPCC), Jane is now in her non-executive career.

 Jane is a Commissioner of the Judicial Appointments Commission, an independent NDPB that selects candidates for judicial office in courts and tribunals in England and Wales.
 She chairs both Audit and Risk Committees and the External Advisory Group on behalf of the JAC Board.
 Jane is a Trustee of Cumberland Lodge, a charitable foundation providing an educational centre and residential conference venue.
 She also chairs the Capital Appeal Board for her local Hospice in Calderedale.

-As a Criticaleye Board Mentor, Jane is often called on to provide mentoring support and advice to those seeking senior executive roles in the public and charitable sectors.
+As a Criticaleye Board Mentor, Jane is often called upon to provide mentoring support and advice to those seeking senior executive roles in the public and charitable sectors.

-Jane is married and enjoys travelling the world, viewing art, listening to music and keeps fit by running.
-She was appointed CBE in the Queen’s Birthday Honours List 2012.
+Jane is married and enjoys travelling, viewing art, listening to music and keeps fit by running, swimming and pilates.
+She was also appointed a CBE in the Queen’s Birthday Honours List 2012.